mazmap/euprima/README.md

 The C++ implementation needs no external dependencies.

 For executing the tests and benchmarks in `tests/` you will need various Python packages such as `numpy` and `pandas`.
+To install all required packages, you can use the [`uv`](https://docs.astral.sh/uv/) package/project manager.

 # Documentation
 I am working on a documentation with clear usage examples for the functions we provide via the `pybind11` interface.